-My Jesus, I believe that Thou art present in the Blessed Sacrament.
-I love Thee above all things and I desire Thee in my soul.
-Since I cannot now receive Thee sacramentally, come at least spiritually into my heart.
-As though Thou were already there, I embrace Thee and unite myself wholly to Thee; permit not that I should ever be separated from Thee.
+My Jesus, I believe that you are present in the Blessed Sacrament.
+I love you above all things and I desire you in my soul.
+Since I cannot now receive you sacramentally, come at least spiritually into my heart.
+As though you were already there, I embrace you and unite myself wholly to you; do not permit that I should ever be separated from you.
 Amen.

 St. Alphonsus Maria de Ligouri (1696-1787)

 You may wish to download this prayer to print.
 If so,